 Ryan and Carrie Sharpe are Communication Consultants and Speakers at He says, She says.
-They have been married for over nineteen years and have five children, including twin daughters.
+They have been married for over twenty years and have five children, including twin daughters.
 During their marriage they have experienced everything from financial strain to miscarriages to the life-threatening illness of their son, Maverick.

 Through their challenges and their celebrations, Ryan and Carrie strengthened their relationship by developing their communication skills.
 Because they believe that the foundation of every great relationship is effective communication, they love to help people strengthen their relationships by improving their communication skills.
 They coach clients in public speaking skills, marriage and family communication, sales techniques, relationship-building, workplace communication, and pageant interview skills.